adamreiser/cubealyzer/README.md

 file (e.g., my_modern_cube.json for my_modern_cube.csv.)
 This allows you to
 observe the result of incremental changes to a cube without unnecessary API queries.
 These JSON files can eventually grow rather unwieldy, so try deleting them if you're having problems.
-Note that the JSON file does not itself represent the cube.

 ## Usage
 ```